This article is an excerpt from the book “Office 365 for IT Pros”.

 Note: Before you finalise your decision on which migration method to use it is strongly recommended that you read through the example migrations in this book from start to finish so that you can learn about any risks or timing issues that you need to be prepared for.
 Do not start a migration before you have read through the process from start to finish at least once.
 You should also consider creating a test environment and signing up for a separate Office 365 trial tenant so that you can perform a hands-on test run of your chosen migration method.

-You can learn about migrating to Office 365, and a whole lot more, in “Office 365 for Exchange Professionals”.
+You can learn about migrating to Office 365, and a whole lot more, in “Office 365 for IT Pros”.